+Issuer:

-ssuer: Propanc Biopharma, Inc. Securities offered (1) : 1,500,000 Units, each consisting of one share of common stock and one warrant to purchase one share of common stock, at an estimated public offering price of $[]$ per Unit.
-Each warrant will have an estimated exercise price equal to $[]$ per share (115% of the assumed public offering price of $[]$ per Unit), is exercisable immediately and will expire $[]$ years from the date of issuance.
+1,000,000 Units, each consisting of one share of common stock and one warrant to purchase one share of common stock, at an estimated public offering price of \$5.00 per Unit (based on the assumed public offering price of \$5.00, which is the midpoint of the anticipated price range).
+Each warrant will have an estimated exercise price equal to \$5.75 per share (115% of the assumed public offering price of \$5.00 per Unit), is exercisable immediately and will expire five (5) years from the date of issuance.

 The Units will not be certificated or issued in stand-alone form.
 The shares of our common stock and the warrants comprising the Units are immediately separable upon issuance and will be issued separately in this offering.

+Over-allotment option:

-Over-allotment option: We have granted to the Representative a 45-day option to purchase up to [] additional shares of our Common Stock at a public offering price of \$[] per share and/or Warrants to purchase up to a total of [] shares of Common Stock at \$[] per Warrant, less the underwriting discounts payable by us, in any combination solely to cover over-allotments, if any.
-Common Stock outstanding before this offering: [] shares Common Stock outstanding after the offering (1) : [] shares, or [] shares if the underwriters exercise their over-allotment option in full.
-Jse of proceeds: We estimate that the net proceeds to us from this offering will be approximately \$[] million, or approximately \$[] million if the underwriters exercise their over-allotment option in full, assuming an offering price of \$[] per share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us
+We have granted to the Representatives a 45-day over-allotment option to purchase up to 150,000 additional shares of our Common Stock at a public offering price of \$5.00 per share and/or Warrants to purchase up to a total of 150,000 shares of Common Stock at \$5.75 per share, less the underwriting discounts payable by us, in any combination solely to cover over-allotments, if any.

-We intend to use the net proceeds of this offering primarily for working capital, as well as for general corporate purposes.
-See "Use of Proceeds" for additional information.
+Common Stock outstanding before this offering:

+Common Stock outstanding after the offering(1):

+Use of proceeds: